Occupational health psychology: Psychological distress

 Longitudinal studies have suggested adverse working conditions can contribute to increases in psychological distress.
-Psychological distress refers to negative affect, regardless of whether the individuals meet criteria for a psychiatric disorder.Frank, J.D.
-(1973).
-Persuasion and healing.
-Baltimore: The Johns Hopkins Press.
+Psychological distress refers to negative affect, regardless of whether the individuals meet criteria for a psychiatric disorder.
 Psychological distress is often expressed in affective (depressive), psychophysical or psychosomatic (e.g., headaches, stomachaches, etc.), and anxiety symptoms.
 The relation of adverse working conditions to psychological distress is thus an important avenue of research.
 A literature review and meta-analysis of high-quality longitudinal studies link high demands, low control, and low support to distress symptoms.

-Lower levels of job satisfaction are also related to increased distress and negative health outcomes.House, J.S.
-(1974).
-Occupational stress and coronary heart disease: A review and theoretical integration.
-Journal of Health and Social Behavior, 15, 12–27.
+Lower levels of job satisfaction are also related to increased distress and negative health outcomes.